RyanL41/CMSC477-Project-2/README.md

-# P3-Revamp: RoboMaster EP Control System
+# Project 3: Capture the Flag

-This is a revamped implementation of Project 3 for the RoboMaster EP robot.
-It uses a new approach to navigation and task execution, focusing on target-oriented movement, vision-based object detection, and AprilTag-based localization.
+This is Group 3's implementation of Project 3 for the RoboMaster EP robot.
+It ues navigation and task execution, focusing on target-oriented movement, vision-based object detection, and AprilTag-based localization.

 ## Features